-Habitat and Migration:
+Little Penguin Habitat and Distribution

 These penguins spend much of their time at sea during the day, and at night prefer rocky shores or scrub habitats, including forest edges near coastlines.
-They can be found on either sandy beaches or in areas of rocky scree, as long as there is sufficient cover to help them feel secure.
+They can be found on either sandy beaches or in areas of rocky scree, as long as there is sufficient low cover to help them feel safe and secure.

 These birds do not migrate, but vagrant sightings are occasionally reported in South Africa and Chile, presumably after these birds may have been forced far from their range by storms.

-These penguins are often characterized as nocturnal, but in fact they are active throughout the day at sea as they forage.
+These penguins are often characterized as nocturnal, but in fact, they are active throughout the day at sea as they forage.
 Sightings are only common in twilight hours, however, as these penguins are very predictable when leaving and returning to their nesting sites and roosting areas, making late evening or nighttime sightings more frequent.

+Little penguins are somewhat gregarious and are often seen in groups.
 As smaller birds, their dives are generally shallow, typically less than 60 feet deep, though dives up to 100 feet deep have been recorded.

-On land, these penguins are very wary of humans and predators, and quickly run between spots of cover before resting.
+On land, these penguins are very wary of humans and predators and quickly run between spots of cover before resting.
 They can be aggressive with one another, however, and will engage in pushing and shoving contests as well as pecking at one another to establish dominance.

 These are monogamous penguins that mate after courtship displays where the male points his bill toward the sky and shakes his flippers as he calls to attract a female's attention.
 The male also digs the underground burrow nest, lining it with leaves and similar debris.
-Nest openings are usually positioned under thick grass roots or otherwise under cover, and these birds will also nest in rock crevices, caves or nesting boxes that are suitably dark and sheltered.
+Nest openings are usually positioned under thick grass roots or otherwise under cover, and these birds will also nest in rock crevices, caves, or nesting boxes that are suitably dark and sheltered.
 Nests are often reused for several years, and these colonial birds will nest in close proximity to one another.

+Little penguin eggs are either white or light brown, and may show slight mottling.
+They are oval-shaped with a slight point on the narrow end.
 A typical nest has two eggs, and both parents share incubation duties in shifts as one parent goes to sea to forage while the other cares for the eggs.
 The incubation period is 30-40 days, and after the young penguins hatch, both parents continue to care for the chicks for several weeks until the juveniles are more independent.